fastrgv/WorldCupSokerban/README.md

 ---------------------------------
 ## License:

-W.C.Sokerban itself is covered by the GNU GPL v3 as indicated in the sources:
+This app is covered by the GNU GPL v3 as indicated in the sources:

  Copyright (C) 2024  <fastrgv@gmail.com>